California Bill of Sale (Vehicle/Boat) | Form REG 135

 A REG 135 is also required when transferring ownership of a vehicle and titling it through California’s Department of Motor Vehicles.

-A California bill of sale must document the condition that the vehicle is in, both cosmetically and mechanically, the VIN (vehicle identification number), license plate number, year, make, and model of the vehicle, the purchase price.
+A California bill of sale must document the condition that the vehicle is in, both cosmetically and mechanically, the VIN (vehicle identification number), licence plate number, year, make, and model of the vehicle, the purchase price.
 Also required are the names and contact details for both the seller and buyer.
 Both the buyer and seller must sign the California bill of sale.
 The document needs to be written in English, without legal jargon and using clear terms.

 If a vehicle has been gifted, the relationship type needs to be included, for example, a parent giving a vehicle to their child as a gift.